To ensure a safe and anonymous browsing, you can take the following tips for private browsing:

-Therefore, these spam mails should always be ignored and deleted.
+Therefore, these spam emails should always be ignored and deleted.
 Some of these emails will still send but will eventually give up if you don’t reply.
 Otherwise, report them instead.

 4. Access Confidential Accounts Privately

 Aside from social media accounts, accounts like online banking and/or payment accounts should never be accessed in internet cafes, others’ gadgets, or even on other networks.
 Other devices such as a computer in internet cafes might contain key loggers – software to detect everything you type.
 Some networks tend to send data to third party networks.
 Its operators can hijack your internet traffic and send clickable ads, or even viruses in your device to steal info.

-Just don’t log in your confidential accounts in public or on a different device.
-However, if emergency arises or if you’re using a friend’s device, do so.
+Just don’t login your confidential accounts in public or on a different device.
+However, if an emergency arises or if you’re using a friend’s device, do so.

 5. Password Strength is Important

 There are lots of people who often use passwords like “qwerty” or “12345”.
 Whether it’s through guessing or via a software, people can easily access an account with mediocre passwords.
 You should be aware that we live in an age where thieves can expertly steal information online – without you noticing at all.